 In the period after formal training, he also completed multiple advanced mini-fellowships in robotic and minimally invasive cardiac surgery including Washington Hospital Center in D.C. (advanced off-pump coronary artery surgery with Drs.
 Paul Corso, Ammar Bafi, and others), California Pacific Medical Center & Sequoia Hospital in California (Dr. Vince Gaudiani, advanced non-robotic minimally invasive cardiac surgery), and at St. Joseph’s Hospital in Atlanta, GA (Intracardiac Robotics with Dr. Dough Murphy and TECAB with Dr. Sudir Srivastava).

 All of these experiences have contributed to making Dr. Guy into the advanced innovative cardiac surgeon and leader he is today.
 With a background that has served him well for thinking on his feet and becoming a most creative and versatile surgeon, Dr. Guy completed his military service in 2010 as a decorated Lieutenant Colonel.
 He then served from 2011-2015 as Chief of both Cardiothoracic Surgery and Robotics at Temple University in Philadelphia followed by his appointment as Associate Professor of Cardiothoracic Surgery and Director of Robotic Cardiac Surgery in 2015 at Weill Cornell School of Medicine/New York Presbyterian Hospital in New York City.
 He then was appointed to his current position at Jefferson Health as Professor of Surgery & Director of Minimally Invasive and Robotic Cardiac Surgery.
-He was named a New York “Top Doctor” in 2016, a Philadelphia “Top Doc” 2012-2015 prior to moving to New York City and again in 2021 upon his return to Philly, U.S. News & World Report “Top Doctor” in 2012, 2013, & 2014 and Castle Connolly Top Doctors from 2012-2019.
+He was named a New York “Top Doctor” in 2016, a Philadelphia “Top Doc” 2012-2015 prior to moving to New York City and again in 2021 upon his return to Philly, U.S. News & World Report “Top Doctor” and Castle Connolly Top Doctors from 2012-2021.